Such planetary smashups are likely common in young solar systems, but they haven’t been directly observed.

 The MIT-led team has observed further evidence of a giant impact around the star.
 They determined that the collision likely occurred between a roughly Earth-sized terrestrial planet and a smaller impactor at least 200,000 years ago, at speeds of 10 kilometers per second, or more than 22,000 miles per hour.

 Crucially, they detected gas indicating that such a high-speed impact likely blew away part of the larger planet’s atmosphere — a dramatic event that would explain the observed gas and dust around the star.
-The findings, appearing today in Nature, represent the first detection of its kind.
+The findings, published on October 20, 2021, in Nature, represent the first detection of its kind.

 “This is the first time we’ve detected this phenomenon, of a stripped protoplanetary atmosphere in a giant impact,” says lead author Tajana Schneiderman, a graduate student in MIT’s Department of Earth, Atmospheric and Planetary Sciences.
 “Everyone is interested in observing a giant impact because we expect them to be common, but we don’t have evidence in a lot of systems for it.
 Now we have additional insight into these dynamics.”